Introduction on Stair Lifts

 Claim a deduction.

-(Note: You can only itemize these deductions if the main purpose of installation is medical care for you, a spouse or dependent; modifications made for aesthetic, architectural or other personal reasons do not qualify).
+(Note: You can only itemize these deductions if the main purpose of the installation is medical care for you, a spouse, or a dependent; modifications made for aesthetic, architectural, or other personal reasons do not qualify).

 Apply for grants or take advantage of state assistive technology projects to make your home wheelchair accessible.